Convex Optimization Theory

 Supplementary Material:

 The material listed below can be freely downloaded, reproduced, and distributed.
+The following sets of slides reflect an increasing emphasis on algorithms over time.

 [Return to Athena Scientific Homepage]